- This event has passed.

 April 27 @ 6:00 pm - 8:00 pm$35

-You are invited to spend an evening with the spirits of 15 early Calhoun area residents who served a significant role in McMinn County history.
-Calhoun was founded on the Hiwassee District reservation of Major John Walker, Jr. and McMinn County was established in his home on November 13, 1819.
+You are invited to spend an evening and have dinner with living history representatives of 15 early Calhoun area residents who served a significant role in McMinn County history.
+Supper with the Spirits is planned for April 27 at Calhoun Community Cemetery.

 In a dinner theater setting, a three-course meal will be served, followed by a visit with townsfolk who were laid to rest in the old Methodist graveyard during the 1800s.
 Lives of intrigue, betrayal, mystery, tragedy, war and hard work are well-represented by these residents of God’s acre on Church Street.
 A Cherokee businessman, a land speculator, a doctor, a Cherokee preacher, a teacher, two Civil War soldiers and a Cherokee widow are among the “spirits” who have promised to materialize at Meditation Park.